Paulina Abagaye

-Paulina Patience Tangoba Abagaye is a Ghanaian diplomat and a member of the New Patriotic Party of Ghana.
+Paulina Patience Tangoba Abagaye (born 14 July 1969) is a Ghanaian diplomat and a member of the New Patriotic Party of Ghana.
 She is Ghana's former ambassador to Italy.
 She was the current Upper East Regional Minister.

 Ambassadorial appointment

 In July 2017, President Nana Akuffo-Addo named Paulina Abagaye as Ghana's ambassador to Italy.
 She was among twenty two other distinguished Ghanaians who were named to head various diplomatic Ghanaian mission in the world.

+Political career

-In December 2020, Abagaye was the NPP in a Navrongo Central parliamentary election, but was unsuccessful.
+In December 2020, Abagaye contested and lost to the NDC's parliamentary candidate, Sampson Chiragia.